scccy/mcp-neo4j/servers/mcp-neo4j-data-modeling/README.md

    - Returns: True if valid, raises ValueError if invalid

 #### 👁️ Visualization Tools
-- `visualize_data_model`
+- `get_mermaid_config_str`
-   - Generate and open an interactive visualization of the data model in your browser
+   - Generate a Mermaid diagram configuration string for the data model, suitable for visualization in tools that support Mermaid
    - Input:
      - `data_model` (DataModel): The data model to visualize
-   - Returns: None (opens browser visualization)
+   - Returns: Mermaid configuration string representing the data model

 #### 🔄 Import/Export Tools